 Lastly, it’s important to understand that one of the leading causes of opioid addiction is prescription misuse.
 Be certain to closely adhere to prescription instructions as set by your physician or primary care provider.
 If you have a personal or family history of substance use disorder or mental illness, be sure to talk to your doctor about whether opioid painkillers are right for you.

-It’s important to seek treatment for yourself or someone you know who is suffering from opioid use disorder.
-There are several types of treatment available for opioid abuse.
-We will outline them below.
+It’s important to seek treatment if you are suffering from opioid use disorder.
+There are several types of treatment available for opioid addiction.

 Outpatient programs are designed for individuals using drugs or alcohol and who are in need of frequent sessions to maintain abstinence.
 Common features of outpatient rehab include:

-- Patients do not have to stay at the facility for the duration of treatment.
+- Patients do not have to stay at the facility;

 - Often an opportunity to gain control over substance use before beginning further inpatient treatment.